joe-antognini/joe-antognini.github.io/_drafts/mass-transfer-modes.md

 Binary and Multiple Stars][2] by Peter Eggleton.
 Although the detailed answer to this question is quite involved, the qualitative picture is enlightening, so I will summarize it here.
-To keep things simple, in this note I am just going to concern myself with conservative mass transfer.
+To keep things simple, in this post I am only going to be concerned with conservative mass transfer.
 This means that no mass or angular momentum is lost in the system --- any mass lost from star 1 is accreted by star 2.

 ## The Roche lobe radius and the mass ratio